juhorsch/legged-robots-final-gp/README.md

     conda activate LeggedRobotsGP
     ```

-3. Ensure MuJoCo is installed on your system, and set up your environment to include the MuJoCo Python bindings.
+3. Ensure MuJoCo is correctly installed on your system.

+## The Project Structure

 ```bash
 ├── model/                       # Directory for robot model files (Unitree Go2)